introproventures/graphql-jpa-query/README.md

 While typical REST APIs require loading from multiple URLs, GraphQL APIs get all the data your app needs in a single request.
 Apps using GraphQL can be quick even on slow mobile network connections.

 GraphQL JPA Query creates a uniform query API across for your applications without being limited by a single data source.
-You can use it with multiple databases by instrumenting separate EntityManager for each DataSource and expose single GraphQL Query Apis for your Web application domain.
+You can use it with multiple JPA compliant databases by instrumenting separate EntityManager for each DataSource and expose a single GraphQL Query Apis for your Web application domain using Spring Boot Auto Configuration magic.

 Tested using JDK Versions
 ----------------------